boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 successfully allowing data exchange over these links.
 The required setup is referred to in this document as network attachments, while the underlying link is referred to as "bearers".

 The bearer can be a physical or logical link that connects a customer device to a provider network.
 A bearer can be a wireless or wired link.
-The same or multiple bearer technologies can be used to establish the bearer (e.g., WLAN, cellular) to graft customer terminating points to a network.
+The same or multiple bearer technologies can be used to establish the bearer (e.g., WLAN or cellular) to graft customer terminating points to a network.

 > Network attachment is also known as "Attachment Circuit (AC)" which is an established concept in the industry and also in the IETF ({{?RFC4026}}, {{?RFC4664}}, {{?RFC4364}}, etc.).